Michael Behrens (sculptor): Works

 In addition to glass objects, Behrens furthermore creates two-dimensional works abstracting photo material from satellite images and maps.

 Technique

-Behrens produces all artworks in his studio in Düsseldorf where to find his custom-built furnaces.
+Behrens produces all his artworks at his studio in Düsseldorf where he his a custom-built furnaces.
 Each piece undergoes several complex production phases: The sculptural work on a rigid foam model, the production of the melting molds, the arrangement of pre-processed glass pieces in the melting mold, the actual melting and cooling processes as well as the finish by grinding, polishing and/or sandblasting.
 The production of a single sculpture usually takes several months.